ejfinley/SimpleRestaurant/README.md

 # Testing 'npm test' runs the chai test suite there are two notable exceptions
   1. A load test is not run in chai due to how threading works in node.
 Collection runner in postman can be used for load test
      Ideally this would be done via a script in the future.
   2. The purge route is also not tested.
-This is due to it taking atleast five minutes which would slow down testing significantly.
+This is due to it taking at least five minutes which would slow down testing significantly.